How to find the right stock for day trading in NSE and BSE and how you should go about day trading as a whole in India.

 - Sectorial News: Stock specific news may not work because you could be late in reacting to it, but the news around the sector can be used to trade in particular stocks on any given day.

 - Earnings Calendar: You can always get the earnings day for the stock in advance, and though I prefer runup to the news pattern, it is also good to use the earnings to trade in the given stock.

 I am not a day trader, but I do day trading in my long term portfolio where I sell off my position based on any news and may repurchase it the same day or a few days later to book profit in my long term portfolio.

 Once you have a list of stocks for day trading, here are tips to be doing day trading the better way.

 - Follow the Trend: Trade strong stocks in an uptrend, weak stocks in a downtrend.
-It is quite simple but then people always look for a trend reversal and I prefer to keep it really simple.
-It’s blindly obvious but still many people actually miss it.
+It is quite simple, but then people always look for a trend reversal, and I prefer to keep it simple.
+It’s blindly apparent, but still many people miss it.

-- Take a Break: At times you may not realize but things don’t often work well in a series of trade and this happens to the best of the traders as well.
-It is better to be stepping aside and see things from the sidelines than to just put more efforts into it and try to turn things around.
+- Take a Break: At times, you may not realize, but things don’t often work well in a series of trade, and this happens to the best of the traders as well.
+It is better to be stepping aside and see things from the sidelines than to just put more effort into it and try to turn things around.

 If you cannot day trade, that’s all ok, and I am not able to either.
 I have blogs, forums, do freelancing, and consulting for my clients and is involved in many other ventures.
 I cannot be sitting in front of the terminal whole day, but then if you can, do it the right way.